AlubJ/BactaTank-Classic/docs/tutorials/index.md

 Save the model using `CTRL+S` or clicking `File >> Save Model`.
 You should save it over the model in your character's folder.
 If you make drastic changes, be sure to keep a backup incase anything goes wrong.

 ## Editing the Text File
 Now it's time to edit the character's text file.
-The text file contains specific traits of the character like what abilities it has, animations it uses,
+The text file contains specific traits of the character, like what abilities it has, animations it uses, character display name, icon, weapons, and more.

-> [!TODO]
-> Finish this lmao im going on a walk rq

 > [!TODO]
 > Move all images over to imgur or to be hosted at alub.dev